agilbert1412/Clawrchipelago/README.md

 4: Launch the modded game once.
 This will allow BepInEx to generate critical files, like its own config and `\plugins` folder

+5: Edit the BepInEx config file.
+Most of the settings are up to you, but you need `HideManagerGameObject = true`.

-5: Download the latest file `Clawrchipelago Plugin x.x.x.zip` [The Releases Page](https://github.com/agilbert1412/Clawrchipelago/releases)
+6: Download the latest file `Clawrchipelago Plugin x.x.x.zip` [The Releases Page](https://github.com/agilbert1412/Clawrchipelago/releases)

-6: Extract it as its own folder in `\BepInEx\plugins\`, usually naming the folder `Clawrchipelago`
+7: Extract it as its own folder in `\BepInEx\plugins\`, usually naming the folder `Clawrchipelago`

-7: Launch the modded game again.
+8: Launch the modded game again.
 This will load Clawrchipelago and allow it to generate its own proper config files

-8: Go to step A4
+9: Go to step A4

 # How to host a multiworld game